CfSOtago/GREENGridData/README.md

  * produces original data processing reports (code will only work if you have the original data)
  * produces cleaned 'safe' data reports (code will work on the archived 'safe' data)

+NB: *None* of the data is held in this repo so *none* of the code here will work unless you also have access to the data.

 # Data Access

-A link to the archived 'safe' version of the data will appear here.
-Access to the original data is restricted.
+A link to the archived 'safe' version of the data will appear here soon.

+Access to the original data which is stored on the University of Otago's High-Capacity Central File Storage [HCS](https://www.otago.ac.nz/its/services/hosting/otago068353.html) is restricted.

 # Using the code
 This repo is intentionally structured as an R package so you can install it and re-use the code.